-Apps: Here’s the easy one.
+Here’s the easy one.
 Every app you install will go on your TV box’s internal storage.
-Not only the app itself, but any settings or local information as well.
+Not only the app itself but any settings or local information as well.
 In many cases, the actual app can be dwarfed in size by all of the extra junk that it accumulates over time.
 When I’m running out of space on my smartphone, the first place I look is to see how much storage space each individual app is taking up.

-Cache: Even if you’re streaming, the media files will use storage space to buffer the file.
+Even if you’re streaming, the media files will use storage space to buffer the file.
 Buffering gets a bad reputation among Kodi users, but it actually performs a useful function.
 If there’s any slowdown or interruption in your network transfer speed, buffering the media file will help make it so you don’t see that when you’re watching the movie.
-In many programs, the amount of the media files that you buffer will change depending automatically.
-If you like tweaking your system, you can always change that to buffer more and have less interruptions.
+In many programs, the amount of media files that you buffer will change depending automatically.
+If you like tweaking your system, you can always change that to buffer more and have fewer interruptions.

 Can’t I just add more?